Roger Keyes, 1st Baron Keyes

 Admiral of the Fleet Roger John Brownlow Keyes, 1st Baron Keyes, (4 October 1872 – 26 December 1945) was a British naval officer.

 As a junior officer Keyes served in a corvette operating from Zanzibar on slavery suppression missions.
 Early in the Boxer Rebellion, he led a mission to capture a flotilla of four Chinese destroyers moored to a wharf on the Peiho River.
 He was one of the first men to climb over the Peking walls, to break through to the besieged diplomatic legations and to free them.

 During the First World War Keyes was heavily involved in the organisation of the Dardanelles Campaign.
 He took charge in an operation when six trawlers and a cruiser attempted to clear the Kephez minefield.
 The operation was a failure, as the Turkish mobile artillery pieces bombarded Keyes's minesweeping squadron.
-He went on to be Director of Plans at the Admiralty and then took command of the Dover Patrol: he altered tactics and the Dover Patrol sank five U-boats in the first month after implementation of Keyes's plan compared with just two in the previous two years.
+He went on to be Director of Plans at the Admiralty and then took command of the Dover Patrol: he altered tactics, and the Dover Patrol sank five U-boats in the first month after the implementation of Keyes's plan compared with just two in the previous two years.
 He also planned and led the famous raids on the German submarine pens in the Belgian ports of Zeebrugge and Ostend.

 Between the wars Keyes commanded the Battlecruiser Squadron, the Atlantic Fleet and then the Mediterranean Fleet before becoming Commander-in-Chief, Portsmouth.
 He was elected to Parliament in 1934.
-During the Second World War he initially became liaison officer to Leopold III, King of the Belgians.
-Wearing full uniform in the House of Commons, he played an important role in the Norway Debate which led to the resignation of Neville Chamberlain as Prime Minister.
+During the Second World War, he initially became liaison officer to Leopold III, King of the Belgians.
+Wearing a full uniform in the House of Commons, he played an important role in the Norway Debate which led to the resignation of Neville Chamberlain as Prime Minister.
 He went on to be the first Director of Combined Operations and implemented plans for the training of commandos and raids on hostile coasts.